qorix-group/score/docs/process/process_areas/safety_analysis/guidance/fault_models_guideline.rst

   | Fault Model for sequence diagrams

 :note: Use the fault models to ensure a structed analysis.
-If a fault model doesn't apply, please fill in a short desciption in the
-          violation cause so it could be recognized that the analysis is done.
+If a fault model doesn't apply, please fill in a short desciption in the violation cause of the analysis so it could be recognized that the analysis is done.
 If there are additional fault models needed, please enlage the list of fault models.

     .. list-table:: Fault Models for sequence diagrams